 - Select the data you want to sum.

-- From the Edit toolbar, click Modify .
+- From the Edit toolbar, click SUM .

-- Select SUM from the dropdown.
-This automatically places the value below the selected row.
+- This automatically places the value below the selected row.
 Any changes to the data set also updates the sum.

 You can also switch between viewing formulas and viewing values in your spreadsheet.